TomSpencerLondon/Domain-Modelling/README.md

 We can add the activation with "activation" or "+" or "-".
 Here we have also added a note to the Kafka event.
 We can also annotate the sequence diagram with numbers for further clarity and adddrop down menus to link to a services repository, domain model or documentation for why the service was created such as an architecture decision record.
+These only work on rendered pages.

 ```mermaid
 ---